dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/releases/new-windows-release.md

 1. - [ ] Ensure a ["New Windows Release" issue](https://github.com/dotnet/docker-tools/blob/main/.github/ISSUE_TEMPLATE/releases/new-windows-release.md) exists for docker-tools repo
 1. - [ ] Copy the Dockerfiles of the most recent published Windows version for all supported .NET versions and place them in a version-specific folder under their respective variants (runtime, aspnet, sdk)
-1. - [ ] Modify the Dockerfiles as appropriate for any specific changes related to the new Windows version
+1. - [ ] Modify the Dockerfile templates if there are any specific changes needed that are related to the new Windows version
 1. - [ ] Update [manifest.json](https://github.com/dotnet/dotnet-docker/blob/nightly/manifest.json) to reference the new set of Dockerfiles with the appropriate tags
 1. - [ ] Update the [test data](https://github.com/dotnet/dotnet-docker/blob/nightly/tests/Microsoft.DotNet.Docker.Tests/TestData.cs) to include the new Windows version
 1. - [ ] Update the [tags metadata templates](https://github.com/dotnet/dotnet-docker/tree/main/eng/mcr-tags-metadata-templates) to include the new Windows version